An Empirical Study on Governance in Bitcoin's Consensus Evolution: Results

-The BIP12 proposal was at first discarded when a bug allowing unlimited recursion was discovered in the code.
-Afterwards, two conflicting proposals were created; BIP16 and BIP17.
-The conflicting proposals made the situation even more contentious.
-The operator (Tycho) of Bitcoin's biggest mining pool (Deepbit) at that time represented roughly 1/3 of the hash power and the reluctant voice of opinion by being unwilling to support the enforcement before it gained more traction and technical guarantees, as seen in listing \ref{tycho}.
-In the end, with more improvements, miner support, and influence from most of the Bitcoin Core maintainers, the miners decided to enforce BIP16 as the desired solution.
-The contention of deploying this feature and the manual change of the timing caused a delay in the deployment process, which led some nodes to enforce and judge the rules too early and reject valid blocks.
-The consensus mechanisms of the blockchain restricted the decisions on the implementation and deployment of P2SH.
-The political view was that the change should be compatible with old nodes and deployed in the network collectively to avoid a chain split.
-The rule changes were implemented as a "hackish" solution to achieve compatibility, making it a reduction fork.
-Further, the deployment relied on majority adoption to ensure that the network would enforce the new rules collectively.
-The arbitrary coinbase message in blocks was used as a governmental instrument to measure and reach the adoption threshold before activation.
+The consensus mechanisms of the blockchain restricted the developer's decisions on the implementation and deployment of P2SH.
+The political view was that the change should be compatible with old nodes.
+Therefore, the rule changes were implemented as a reduction fork through a ``hackish" solution to retain compatibility.
+Further, the deployment relied on majority adoption to avoid a chain split.
+The coinbase message was used as a governmental instrument to signal and measure adoption before activation.

-{2)} The signal for BIP16 stayed active for a few years after the activation of pay-to-script-hash.
-The signal does not matter as it simply stayed active because it was not removed from the code before 2015 \cite{6203}.
-After activation, the blue line signalling BIP16 shows traces of miners turning off the flag manually as it goes down before going up again with major releases of Bitcoin Core, which by default included the signal in the coinbase message.
-In later versions (from and including BTC 0.12.1 { (3)}), the activation signals were configured to cease as soon as they have served their purpose, seen as an immediate drop in support after activation.
+The signal for BIP16 stayed active for over three years after the activation of P2SH.
+At this stage, the signal was not considered, although it stayed active because it was not removed from the code before 2015 \cite{6203}.
+This is visible after activation in~\cref{fig:BTCevolutionLight} where the blue line signalling BIP16 shows traces of miners turning off the flag manually as it goes down before going up again with major releases of Bitcoin Core, which still included the signal.

+In later versions from and including BTC 0.12.1 - ``CHECKSEQUENCEVERIFY" (\textbf{CSV consensus change}), the activation signals (i.e., versionbits) were configured to cease after serving their purpose.
+This behaviour can be seen in~\cref{fig:BTCevolutionLight} as an immediate drop in miner signalling after activation.
+The CSV deployment was the first performed by the modern miner-activation deployment strategy~\cite{BIP-0009}.
+The previous strategies (variants of ISM) had some flaws because they permanently reduced the set of allowed versionbits, could not handle parallel proposals, and did not allow permanent rejection of proposals~\cite{BIP-0009}.